CasparKielwein/Aaargh/Classes.md

 Combat Action
 1 Power-Point

-The ground in a circle with diameter of 10' around you becomes
+The ground in a circle with diameter of 10' around you becomes difficult terrain.

 ### Lvl 2: Powerful Slam
-The area of your Ground Slam increases ta diameter of 20'.
+The area of your Ground Slam increases to a diameter of 20'.

 ## Rogue
 Rogues specialize on exploiting every weakness they find in their enemies.
 On face value, they don't appear very threatening, having a low number of hit points and wielding small weapons.
 But once a rogue inevitably finds a weakness in their target, they show their true power using their *sneak attacks* for devastating effect.